Exercise: getting fit, staying motivated

 Start moving today

 If you are part of the 31%, it’s time for action.
 Start small.
 Try going for a brisk walk.
 Or if you are feeling more adventurous, consider signing up to a gym.
-Weight training is to be recommended to young and old, male and female alike.
-The health benefits of lifting weights are numerous, from countering sarcopenia, improving muscle mass and strength, decreasing risk of osteoporosis and even delaying mortality.
+Try weight training – the health benefits are numerous, from improving muscle mass and strength, decreasing risk of fraility, osteoporosis and sarcopenia to even delaying mortality.

 Exercise; maintaining motivation

 For the uninitiated there is no question that it’s tougher to start an exercise regime coming into winter than in the spring.
 It’s easy to be tempted to use the darker mornings and evenings as an excuse to snuggle down in bed, or just head for home, jettisoning good intentions.
 But the rewards – both short term and longer term – are more than worth it.

 And while getting up in the dark can be hard, there are ways to make it easier.
 Some people use clocks with lights that come up slow, mimicking dawn breaking and helping their circadian rhythms.
 I’m more old school, jolting myself out of bed without trying to think about it too much, because my motivation easily overcomes my reluctance to give up the cosy bedcovers.